The Ottawa Officiants Most Recommended by Friends & Wedding Professionals!

 As for the more traditional afternoon wedding ceremony, there are two schools of thought.
 The more established tradition is one where the ceremony occurs early in the afternoon in the 2:00-3:30 PM range.
 This enables the wedding party to head off for several hours of photography before they return to their reception.
 The primary downside to this is that the guests often feel abandoned and left to fend fo themselves for several hours before the reception occurs.
 They miss the opportunity to have direct contact with the bride and groom and may not have any useful activities to do with their spare time.

-Before you commit to a specific ceremony time with your venue, you are well advised to chat with your photographer as well as Lynne and Keith.
+Before you commit to a specific ceremony time with your venue, you are well advised to chat with your photographer as well aswith us.

 We are not just any Marriage or Wedding Officiant, Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
 We are the three most innovative and experienced Wedding Officiants in Canada and our passion in helping you achieve a spectacularly unique and personalized ceremony is what drives us.
 Call us at 613 831-7555 to see what we can do for you in helping you achieve your day of dreams.